 Once you did the math on how much insurance do you need ask yourself: If I win this amount at lottery today will I quit working tomorrow and retire?
 If the answer is NO, then you are not buying enough insurance to cover the economic future of your family.

 The other side of the coin is that you don’t want the monthly payment to become a burden on your monthly budget and cancel the policy in few months.
 The best policy you can have is the one that you can afford and that is in effect when you need it.

-Here are the 7 reasons you should have a Life Insurance policy with a Living Benefit
+Here are the 5 reasons you should have a Life Insurance Policy with a Living Benefit

-- Term Life Insurance with Living Benefits are really affordable
+- Term Life Insurance with Living Benefits is really affordable

-- Term Life Insurance with Living Benefits are inexpensive for the leverage they offer
+- Term Life Insurance with Living Benefits is inexpensive for the leverage it offers

-- Term life Insurance with Living Benefits are cheap to buy
+- Term life Insurance with Living Benefits is cheap to buy

-- Term Life Insurance with Living Benefits are within most people’s means
+- Term Life Insurance with Living Benefits is within most people’s means

 - Term Life Insurance with Living Benefits should be a must in most people’s budgets